BoD/android-kprefs/README.md

 A very small library (~200 loc) for Android/Kotlin to remove shared preferences boilerplate.

-This is a much lighter, Kotlin specific, followup to my [Prefs lib](https://github.com/BoD/android-prefs) which is annotation processor based.
+_This is a much lighter, Kotlin specific, followup to my [Prefs lib](https://github.com/BoD/android-prefs) which was annotation processor based whereas this one is Kotlin delegates based._

 ## Usage
 ### 1/ Add the dependencies to your project